LeslieSeattle/UCB-ML-AI-Capstone-Project/README.md

 The new models removed from the NHANES Dataset all features that derived from non-laboratory data such as Questionnaires, Demographics, and Physical Examinations.

 Selection of laboratory blood bio marker features was performed using two different machine learning methods.
 Surprisingly, for all newly compiled combinations of laboratory features, across all models that were trained on the data, the models performed less well on just the laboratory data than they did on the range of features selected by the UW team.

+The datasets are larger than what GitHub will allow to be uploaded.